-Hexane is what is known as a low-boiling point (68.9 °C) hydrocarbon and at room temperature is a colourless, volatile liquid with a faint odour usually not detectable by smell below about 130 ppm.
+Hexane is what is known as a low-boiling point (68.9 °C) hydrocarbon.
+At room temperature, it is a colourless, volatile liquid with a faint odour usually not detectabtable by smell below 130 ppm.
 Hexane vapour is highly flammable.

-Hexane, if inhaled or absorbed through the skin, as well as being an irritant, has been shown to have neurotoxic effects leading to peripheral numbness, muscle weakness, headache, nausea and dizziness.
+As well as being an irritant, hexane has been shown to have neurotoxic effects leading to peripheral numbness, muscle weakness, headache, nausea and dizziness if inhaled or absorbed through the skin.

-Hexane, being highly flammable and heavier than air, may travel along the ground (or float on top of water in a drain) and if ignited, flash back to the source of the spill.
+Being highly flammable and heavier than air, hexane may travel along the ground (or float on top of water in a drain).
+If ignited, it can flash back to the source of the spill.
 Also, due to its low electrical conductivity, it can easily generate electrostatic charges.

-Hexane is an industrial solvent and is commonly used, on a commercial scale, to extract the oil from seeds such as canola and soyabean.
+Hexane is an industrial solvent and is commonly used to extract the oil from seeds such as canola and soyabean on a commercial scale.